Pierre Chapo 'Aban' Table T35B in Solid Elm

 This small dining or writing table in solid elm is designed by master woodworker Pierre Chapo.
 The basic design and construction as well as the use of solid elm wood characterizes the work of Chapo.
 This table is a hard to find example of this model.
 Due age and use an absolute brilliant patina has formed on the top and base.
 With this the table gets an even more characteristic and vibrant appearance.
 The interesting base of the table is built with just four legs with angled edges to provide a stable, dynamic construction.
 It gives the solid table a unique, airy expression.
 The well sized table has a thick top with an angled edge, all well-proportioned.

-Pierre Chapo (1927-1987) was born in a family of craftsmen and trained as an architect in Paris.
-After spending many years traveling through south and North America he and his partner Nicole set up Société Chapo, an architectural research consultancy and interior design firm.
+Pierre Chapo (1927-1987) was born in a family of craftsmen and trained as an architect at the École Nationale Supérieure des Beaux-Arts in Paris.
+Already from a young age, he felt the need to roam the world.
+He was only 21 when he left France in order to spend the next few years traveling through England and Scandinavia.
+In December of 1951, he was living back in Paris, where he met his future wife, Nicole.
+Their meeting was the beginning of a lifelong union.
+Together, the lovebirds travelled through South and North America being captivated by the architectural diversity.
+Back in France, he and his partner Nicole set up Société Chapo in 1957.
+Société Chapo was a design workshop and gallery in one where he showed his own creations.
+However, Nicole also presented her ceramics, textiles here and they even exhibited other great designers of that period.
 In 1958, they opened their famous gallery at 14 Boulevard de l'Hopital.
 Chapo's work originated by means of special commissions that could later be adapted to universal needs.
-Chapo was inspired by Frank Lloyd Wright's balanced lines, Corbusier's research on proportions and Bauhaus.
-Société Chapo was a design workshop and gallery in one where Nicole presented ceramics, textiles and other design by the great designers of the day.
+Throughout his career, Chapo combined his interest for contemporary design with his love for traditional craftmanship.
+In his designs, he was inspired by Frank Lloyd Wright's balanced lines, Corbusier's research on proportions and the ideas of Bauhaus.
 The three principles that motivated Pierre Chapo were 'material, form, and function.'
 He measured his furniture by means of golden ratio and used elmwood as his preferred material.
+Unfortunately, Chapo fell ill, and he died in 1987, however, until his last day, he kept on designing and working.

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.